DIVERSITY at LAWRENCE COMMUNITY PRIMARY SCHOOL

 HISTORY

-This celebrates the diversity of the rights to religious freedom and it encourages the children to discuss the importance of accepting and respecting different religious beliefs.
+In Year 1, we celebrate the diversity of the rights to religious freedom and how it encourages the children to discuss the importance of accepting and respecting different religious beliefs.

 In Year 2 we look at explorers from different cultures and what we know from their expeditions and the places they discovered.
 We look at Ibn Battuta and the difficulties faced by him during his travels.
 This also leads to discussions about places of religious importance such as Mecca and the muslim pilgrimage the Haj.